mvidner/ctoolu/README.md

 It is inspired by http://en.wikipedia.org/wiki/Klipper but aims to be more modular in its configuration.

+## Usage

+Ensure ctoolu is launched either manually or via `ctoolu.desktop` by restarting your desktop session.
+When text which matches one of the pattern is copied to the clipboard, you will see a popup menu.

+Edit `ctoolu.yaml` to have it watch the primary selection instead of the clipboard, or to switch from automatic to explicit activation via `ctoolu-activate`.

 ## Examples of patterns:

 - bnc#778347   https://bugzilla.novell.com/show_bug.cgi?id=778347